ThePluginPros/marketplace-taxes/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enhance your WooCommerce based marketplace with sales tax automation by TaxJar.
+Connect your WooCommerce based marketplace to TaxJar to automate sales tax calculations, reporting, and filing.

 == Description ==

 Marketplace Taxes connects your WooCommerce based marketplace to [TaxJar](https://taxjar.com), enabling you to automate sales tax calculations, reporting, and filing so you can focus on running your business.

-Whether you want to collect tax on behalf of your merchants or simply make tax compliance easier for them, Marketplace Taxes is a great way to make your WooCommerce marketplace more attractive.
+Whether you want to collect tax on behalf of your merchants or simply make tax collection easier for them, Marketplace Taxes is a great way to make your WooCommerce marketplace more attractive.

 == Features ==